Tobin's New Book of Poetry Lauded

 November 22, 2010

-Daniel Tobin, Emerson School of the Arts Interim Chair, has published his fifth poetry collection, Belated Heavens.
+Daniel Tobin, former Interim Dean of the School of the Arts and former Chair of Writing, Literature, and Publishing, has published his fifth poetry collection, Belated Heavens.
 Distributed by Four Way Books, Belated Heavens was released November 4.
 It features poetry on topics spanning from prehistory to modern Manhattan, and delves into themes of violence, destruction, endurance, and what it means to survive.

 According to Amazon.com, the collection features assorted content that can hook every reader: “Running the gamut from form to free verse Tobin’s poems offer the reader an underlying hope, a tentative belief, that, yes, we are surviving—somehow, thank heavens.”